 Contact a Coweta County personal injury attorney for a free consultation

-If you or your child has suffered injury at a waterpark, the experienced personal injury attorneys at the Law Offices of Shane Smith can help you recover.
+If you or your child has suffered injury at a waterpark, the experienced personal injury attorneys at Shane Smith Law can help you recover.
 You only have a limited amount of time in which to file a legal claim, however, so you should never delay in contacting our office to schedule you free, no-obligation consultation.
 We never collect a fee unless you win your case, so call us today at (770) 487-8999 for help.